< Back to insights hub

 • ONLINE WEBINAR

-Join our inaugural webinar, as part of our quarterly thought leadership series Behind the Deal: Unveiling the Complexities of Global Commodities & International Trade, where we will discuss the concept of “force majeure” and best practice in making or defending a claim of force majeure in case of unforeseen or catastrophic circumstances.
+Our inaugural webinar, as part of our quarterly thought leadership series Behind the Deal: Unveiling the Complexities of Global Commodities & International Trade, discussed the concept of “force majeure” and best practice in making or defending a claim of force majeure in case of unforeseen or catastrophic circumstances.

 A force majeure event is commonly understood as a catastrophic event which prevents the performance of contractual obligations.
 However, force majeure is not a ‘term of art’, and the nuances of a force majeure claim depend on the express wording of the underlying contract.
 Close attention should be paid to every word of the relevant contractual provisions and careful thought must be given to the evidentiary burden of proving the force majeure event in question.